What Are the Early Signs of Gum Disease

 Lifestyle Factors Within Your Control

 Smoking and tobacco use represent the single most significant modifiable risk factor for gum disease, dramatically increasing disease risk, severity, and progression while reducing treatment success rates.
 Smokers are up to six times more likely to develop periodontal disease than non-smokers.
-Poor nutrition, particularly vitamin C deficiency, impairs gum health and healing.
-Stress affects immune function and may increase behaviors like teeth grinding that stress gums.
-If you recognize these risk factors in your life, taking action to modify them quitting tobacco, improving nutrition, managing stress—significantly reduces your gum disease risk and improves treatment outcomes if disease develops.
+Poor nutrition, stress, and teeth grinding also contribute.
+Taking action to modify these factors, quitting tobacco, improving nutrition, managing stress, significantly reduces your gum disease risk.

 Taking Action: Prevention and Treatment